analogcode/Swift-Radio-Pro/README.md

 Q: Do I have to pay you anything if I make an app with this code?
 A: Nope.
 This is completely open source, you can do whatever you want with it.
 It's usually cool to thank the project if you use the code.
 Go build stuff.
 Enjoy.

+Q: The LastFM site isn't working properly?
+I can't create an API key.
+A: Hopefully they fix that soon.

 Q: How do I disable LastFM?
 A: Simply comment out the method call to "queryAlbumArt()" in the NowPlayingViewController (approx. line #520).